Skip to main content

 The first step is to distinguish the immediate operational need from the medium-term strategic need.
 The HR manager must collaborate with the operational manager to answer three fundamental questions:

-- What is the expected result of this position within the first 90 days?
+• What result is expected from this position in the first 90 days?

-- What cultural profile matches the team environment?
+• What cultural profile fits the team environment?

 This phase, often overlooked, is the one that determines the quality of applications received.
 A vague job description generates a high volume of irrelevant applications, mechanically lengthening processing times.

-Writing a job description compliant with labour law
+Writing the job description in compliance with labour law

-In France, writing a job offer is governed by article L.5321-2 of the Labour Code, which prohibits any discriminatory mention.
+In France, the drafting of job offers is governed by article L.5321-2 of the Labour Code, which prohibits any discriminatory mention.
 The job description must mention:

-- Required experience level, expressed in terms of skills rather than age
+• Required experience level, formulated in terms of skills and not age

-Inclusive wording (use of the median point or neutral formulations) is now a practice recommended by DILCRAH and increasingly required in large corporations' specifications.
+Inclusive wording (use of the median point or neutral formulations) is now a practice recommended by DILCRAH and increasingly required in the specifications of large groups.

 ---

-Sourcing constitutes the operational core of recruitment.
+Sourcing constitutes the operational heart of recruitment.
 An optimal recruitment process requires a coherent multi-channel strategy.

 Sourcing channels to prioritise in 2026

-Data from the APEC 2025 report indicates that executive recruiters use an average of 3.8 different channels per offer.
+Data from the APEC 2025 report indicate that executive recruiters use an average of 3.8 different channels per offer.
 The hierarchy of effective channels in 2026 is as follows:

-- Internal referral: 2-year retention rate 45% higher than traditional hires (Deloitte study)
+• Internal referral: 2-year retention rate 45% higher compared to standard hiring (Deloitte study)

-- Recruitment agencies and headhunters: justified for C-level or highly specialised positions
+• Recruitment firms and headhunters: justified for C-level or highly specialised positions

-- Internal pool and internal mobility: often underexploited, reduces time-to-hire by 60%
+• Internal talent pool and internal mobility: often underutilised, reduces time-to-hire by 60%

-Effective screening is based on objective criteria defined in advance.
-ATS (Applicant Tracking System) tools allow automation of the first filter on elimination criteria, but beware: the use of pre-selection algorithms is subject to GDPR obligations regarding automated processing of personal data (article 22 of GDPR n°2016/679).
-Every candidate has the right not to be subject to an entirely automated decision producing legal effects.
+Effective screening relies on objective criteria defined in advance.
+ATS tools (Applicant Tracking System) allow automation of the first filter based on elimination criteria, but be careful: the use of automated selection algorithms is subject to GDPR obligations regarding automated processing of personal data (article 22 of GDPR No. 2016/679).
+Every candidate has the right not to be subject to a decision based entirely on automated processing producing legal effects.

 ---